devnull-cz/c-prog-lang/modules/structures.md

 ## Basics

-- collection of one or more members, possibly of different types, grouped together under a single name
+- Collection of one or more members, possibly of different types, grouped together under a single name.

-- is one of the two *aggregate types* (the other aggregate type is the *array*)
+- Is one of the two *aggregate types* (the other aggregate type is the *array*)

-- structures permit group of related members to be treated as a unit (precursor to a class in Object Oriented Programming)
+- Structures permit group of related members to be treated as a unit (precursor to a class in Object Oriented Programming).

-- structures can contain other structures
+- Structures can contain other structures.

-- structure is specified as:
+- Structure is specified as:

 ```C
 struct foo {